-Brighton College will make its Dubai debut in September 2018, as part of a super campus with the Dwight School of New York.
-The school will offer a UK based syllabus, while Dwight will provide its IB counterpart.
-The two premium schools will share a host of equally premium facilities.
+Brighton College made its Dubai debut in September 2018, as part of a super campus with the Dwight School of New York.
+The school offers a UK based syllabus, while Dwight provides its IB counterpart.
+The two premium schools share a host of equally premium facilities.

 The combined development was given a value of more than $75m (AED275m) according to media reports, with the campuses built across a 10-acre site, with two Ground plus 3 floor buildings spread across 89,000 square metres of space.

-Announced as part of a "super campus" (when did Dubai ever announce anything understated) Brighton College Dubai forms one half of a 4000 strong student community - when it and the school it shares a space with reach capacity.
-That school is the equally prestigious Dwight School, New York.
+Announced as part of a "super campus" (when did Dubai ever announce anything understated) Brighton College Dubai forms one half of a 4,000 strong student community - when it and the school it shares a space with reach capacity (which will be some time, and perhaps longer than initially projected given reported admissions numbers...).
+Brighton College Dubai stands adjacent to is the equally prestigious Dwight School, New York.
 The campus will also include, when finished, a Centre of Excellence for Arabic Language, Culture and the Arts.

-The three primary components together take up to 89,000 sqm of a "super" campus, which will be located in what Bloom has described as "the heart of Dubai".
+The three primary components together take up to 89,000 sqm which are located in what Bloom Education, owners and developers of both schools, has described as "the heart of Dubai".
 WhichSchoolAdvisor.com would probably disagree with at least this statement.
-Even though "the heart of Dubai" is akin to the Bermuda Triangle (no one quite knows where it is), most residents would not claim it to be Al Barsha South yet - a very much up and coming area we are sure, but currently the definition of peripheral.
+Even though "the heart of Dubai" is akin to the Bermuda Triangle (no one quite knows where it is), most residents would not claim it to be Al Barsha South yet - a very much up and coming area we are sure, but the very definition of peripheral.

 Marco Longmore took up his role in Dubai in January 2018.